Workshops and Trainings*

 __________________________________

-5. Training: Voice, Singing & Rap in Music Therapy#
+4. Training: Voice, Singing & Rap in Music Therapy

 This training is for music therapists, learning the application of vocal (rap/singing) interventions for emotion regulation.
-By following a protocol of described vocal interventions for the development of the RapMusicTherapy (RMT) method, theoretical explanations are getting directly combined with practical exercises.
+By following the steps of described vocal interventions for the development of the RapMusicTherapy method, theoretical explanations are getting directly combined with practical exercises.
 The voicework and partnerwork exercises preparing for the integration of personal experiences of the participants for the professional use of the rap.

 The VOICEWORK addresses the personal exploration necessary to expand the range of the voice and to vocalize from the body and the imagination.
 Body warm-up, vocal exercises, and listening training prepare the therapist to work creatively with the sounds that the client makes.
 We address important therapeutic issues of creating a safe space, establishing rapport and dealing with issues of intimacy.